interagent/http-api-design/README.md

 }
 ```

-#### Use consistent path formats
+#### Consistent path formats

 ##### Resource names

-Use the plural version of a resource name unless the resource in question is a singleton within the system (for example, in most systems a given user would only ever have one account).
-This keeps it consistent in the way you refer to particular resources.
+Resource names are in plural version unless the resource in question is a singleton within the system.
+This keeps it consistent in the way as an API client you refer to particular resources.

 ##### Actions